 Examples to consider:

-Using primary sources, whether in science or the humanities, helps a researcher get as close as possible to the subject under examination.
-Using primary sources can be a good way to point your reader to the raw materials of your ideas and provide an opportunity for you to do your own, original analysis.
+Primary sources help a researcher get as close as possible to the subject under examination.
+They can point your reader to the raw materials of your ideas and provide an opportunity for you to do your own, original analysis.
+For more about primary sources, check out our guide to primary sources available in our library.